Direct Measurement of the Singlet Lifetime and Photoexcitation Behavior of the Boron Vacancy Center in Hexagonal Boron Nitride: Results and discussion

 We observe distinctly different photophysical behavior in neutron-irradiated hBN flakes with size greater than $\sim$1 $\mu$m.
 Figure \ref{Fig_5}a shows a PL confocal scan of one such large flake.
 We characterize the PL behavior of a single large hBN flake by applying two different laser pulse-pair sequences, with 1 $\mu$s pulse time, dark time $t_D =5 $ ns between pulses, and wait-times between pulse pairs of either 100 ns or 1 $\mu$s.
 We perform time-resolved PL measurements using these pulse-pair sequences, while also monitoring the PL emission spectrum.
 The resulting PL time traces (signal averaged over $\sim$5 minutes for each wait-time sequence) are shown in Fig. \ref{Fig_5}b.
 For the 1 $\mu$s wait-time, we observe a long PL decay ($\sim$1 $\mu$s) that is not observed for the 100 ns wait-time.
 Full PL recovery after this long decay is on the order of several hundreds of ns.

 For continuous laser excitation and the 100 ns pulse pair wait-time sequence, we observe an increase in PL emission as a function of laser power in the range of $\sim$675-775 nm, when compared to measurements for the 1 $\mu$s pulse pair wait-time sequence (see Fig. \ref{Fig_5}c and \ref{Fig_5}d).
 Each of these measurements are performed using a broadband optical spectrometer with about 1 minute of signal averaging.
 This behavior contrasts with that observed in sub-micron hBN flakes, for which no significant laser-power dependence is observed in the normalized PL emission spectrum (see Fig. S3 of the SI).
-Our working hypothesis to explain these observations is that a laser-power-dependent increase in PL $\sim$675-775 nm in larger hBN flakes arises from enhanced conversion of $V^{-}_{B}$ to $V^{0}_{B}$ (or perhaps another charge state) under continuous laser excitation and the 100 ns pulse pair wait-time sequence; whereas for the 1 $\mu$s wait-time sequence in larger hBN flakes --- and also for sub-micron flakes under any of the laser excitation protocols --- there is sufficient time for charge-state recombination back to $V^{-}_{B}$, and hence no enhanced PL $\sim$675-775 nm.
-This phenomenon requires further investigations to fully understand the underlying mechanisms, e.g., measurements of PL behavior as a function of temperature and laser wavelength, as well as hBN flake size and defect/material preparation.
+Our working hypothesis to explain these observations is that a laser-power dependent increase in PL $\sim$675-775 nm in larger hBN flakes arises from enhanced conversion of $V^{-}_{B}$ to $V^{0}_{B}$ (or perhaps another charge state) under continuous laser excitation and the 100 ns pulse pair wait-time sequence; whereas for the 1 $\mu$s wait-time sequence in larger hBN flakes --- and also for sub-micron flakes under any of the laser excitation protocols --- there is sufficient time for charge-state recombination back to $V^{-}_{B}$, and hence no enhanced PL $\sim$675-775 nm.
+This phenomenon requires further investigations to fully understand the underlying mechanisms, which could arise from strain, aggregates of smaller hBN flakes, or edge effects, e.g., measurements of PL behavior as a function of temperature and laser wavelength, as well as hBN flake size and defect/material preparation.